The Texas shooter in a racist Walmart attack is going to prison. Here's what to know about the case

 His views went further in a document posted to an online message board about 20 minutes before the massacre in which he said the shooting was “in response to the Hispanic invasion of Texas.”

-In American politics, Republicans have continued using the word “invasion” to describe migrants at the U.S.-Mexico border, waving off critics who say the rhetoric fuels anti-immigrant views and violence.
+In American politics, Republicans continue to use the word “invasion” to describe migrants at the U.S.-Mexico border, waving off critics who say the rhetoric fuels anti-immigrant views and violence.

 THE SHOOTING

-Inside, Crusius continued firing with an AK-47-style rifle, corning shoppers at a bank near the entrance where nine were killed, before shooting at the checkout area and people in aisles.
+Inside, Crusius continued firing with an AK-47-style rifle, cornering shoppers at a bank near the entrance where nine were killed, before shooting at the checkout area and people in aisles.

-Crusius was apprehended shortly after the attack and confessed to officers who stopped him at an intersection, according to police.
+Crusius was apprehended shortly after the shooting and confessed to officers who stopped him at an intersection, according to police.

-More than two dozen people were injured and numerous others were severely traumatized as they hid or fled.
+More than two dozen people were injured and numerous more were severely traumatized as they hid or fled.

 THE VICTIMS

-The people who were killed range in age from a 15-year-old high school athlete to several elderly grandparents.
+The people who were killed ranged in age from a 15-year-old high school athlete to several elderly grandparents.

 They included immigrants, a retired city bus driver, teachers, tradesmen including a former iron worker, and several Mexican nationals who had crossed the U.S. border on routine shopping trips.
 Witnesses recounted moments of terror, anguish and heroism.